TyrfingMjolnir/TyrfingMjolnir/README.md

 I have no idea when I signed up for !gh, this profile appears to be a 2013 creation.
 Definitely no my first.
 I feel at home reading XSLT / c / cpp / objc / swift / php / bash / rust

 My favorite language is Swift, but then again my favorite toolchain is cargo.
+Calling cargo a package manager does not do cargo justice.

+I find it important to emphasize that `[neo]vi[m]` is not a text editor; `[neo]vi[m]` has a text editor in which is called `INSERT MODE`, and people loading nerd tree makes me cringe; FYI: there is telescope.

 I have an ASCIINEMA profile the link is on the left.